All you need to know about offset printing

 Large Orders with Quick Turnaround

-Digital City is among a very few New York City printers who continue to offer offset printing from midtown Manhattan, which gives us an advantage.
+Digital City is among a very few New York City printers who continue to offer printing from midtown Manhattan, which gives us an advantage.
 We can accept orders that others wouldn’t dare to and offer a fast turnaround due to our technology.
 You can give us an order for 10,000 to 100,000 prints or even more and our print production woulnd take more than 2 – 3 business days after approval.
-Our offset printing is typically included CMYK match print.
+Our all types of printing is typically included CMYK match print.

 Consistently High Quality